-An environmental effects monitoring plan has been prepared in accordance with the requirements of O.Reg 359/09.
+An environmental effects monitoring plan has been prepared in accordance with the requirements of O.Reg.
+359/09.
 The guiding principles that were used to establish the plan are summarized below.
-The details of the environmental effects monitoring plan are provided in Tables 5.4 - 5.9.
+The details of the environmental effects monitoring plan are provided in Tables 5.1 to 5.5.